Day in Court: Jones quits

 By 1964, Day in Court was daytime TV's top-ranked program, with 20 million viewers.
 But when it slipped to second behind the daytime soap General Hospital, ABC decided to turn its courtroom hit into a soap opera.
 Jones quit in October 1964, and the series was cancelled four months later in February 1965.

 Spin-offs

 Day in Court had two spin-offs.
 They were Accused, (which Jones also presided over), and Morning Court.
 Accused aired during the 1958-59 television season.
 Morning Court aired during the 1960-61 television season.
 Both shows aired on ABC.

-Casting

-Similar to other courtroom dramas of the time, the defendants and witnesses were actors.
-However, the defense and prosecution attorneys were real-life lawyers.